askhellosatya/wpcontributorphoto/readme.txt

 = Can I customize the gallery appearance? =

 Yes!
-Version 2.0.0 includes professional styling with multiple layout options:
+Version 2.0.3 includes professional styling with multiple layout options:
 - Choose 1-6 columns for different contexts
 - Control photo descriptions and truncation
 - Adjust cache duration for performance
 - Customize link behavior (new tab/same tab)

-All elements use `wporg-` CSS prefixes for easy custom styling.
+All elements use `wpcontrib-` CSS prefixes for easy custom styling.

 = Will this help my SEO and professional credibility? =